Table of Contents[Hide][Show]

 The good news is that modern barley malt is fairly similar to the traditional form.
 The process of soaking, germination, and drying is almost identical.
 Modern processing from that point forward allows greater precision and control.
 By comparison, the traditional method required great care to achieve consistent results.

-While manufactures utilize barley malt extensively for brewing alcoholic beverages, this article examines its use as a sweetener such as malted barley sugar.
+While manufacturers utilize barley malt extensively for brewing alcoholic beverages, this article examines its use as a sweetener such as malted barley sugar.
 It is available as a syrup and a powder.
 Both come from extracting the sugar component from malted barley.
 (2)

 Maltose, also known as malt sugar, is a disaccharide sugar composed of two glucose units, and it is only about 30 to 50 % as sweet as sucrose (table sugar).
 In addition to maltose, barley malt syrup also typically contains a good amount of glucose and sucrose, as well as a small amount of fructose.
 It is not a good source of minerals and vitamins in general, although it does contain a decent amount of potassium.
 Barley malt syrup also contains a small amount of proteins, including gluten, which is why it is not suitable for those following a strict gluten-free diet.
 (3)

-Malted barley is less sweet than table sugar, and significantly less sweet than honey.
+Malted barley is less sweet than table sugar and significantly less sweet than honey.
 The glycemic index is corresponding lower at 40 compared with 80 for white sugar.
 (4)

 This poses both a problem as well as an opportunity.
-For those wanting to create something truly sweet tasting, malted barley may result in using far more sugar to achieve the same level of sweetness.
+For those wanting to create something truly sweet-tasting, malted barley may result in using far more sugar to achieve the same level of sweetness.
 At the same time, for someone trying to get a sweet tooth under control, malted barley substitute in certain situations to still achieve a sweet taste but at a much lower intensity.

 Impact of Barley Malt on the Brain Compared with Other Sugars